wavesplatform/waves-csharp/README.md

 It will be an indication that the library is installed correctly and you can continue to use it this way.

 ## Writing a smart asset script
-1. There are two main steps to installing a smart asset script:

-Prepare the Ride script you would like to attach to an asset:
+1. Prepare the Ride script you would like to attach to an asset:
 ```
 {-# STDLIB_VERSION 6 #-}
 {-# CONTENT_TYPE EXPRESSION #-}